FabioSchiavo/neo4j-kafka-consumer-python/README.md

-# neo4j-kafka-consumer-python
+# Neo4j-kafka-consumer-python Use Case: Low Latency Graph Analytics & OLTP
-Neo4j Kakfa integration demo in python, using the confluent-kafka client
+Neo4j Kakfa integration demo in python on Ubuntu, using the confluent-kafka client.

-##Neo4j GraphGist - Enterprise Architectures: Real-time Graph Updates using Kafka Messaging
+Real-time Graph Updates using Kafka Messaging.

-# Neo4j Use Case: Low Latency Graph Analytics & OLTP - Update 1M Nodes in 90 secs with Kafka and Neo4j Bolt

 ## Introduction